 JeM is closely linked with both the Taliban and Al Qaeda, which is visible in its character.
-It has political goals (like the Taliban) and globalist goals (like Al Qaeda) and war veterans from Afghanistan, Pakistani and Chechnya.
+It has political goals (like the Taliban) and globalist goals (like Al Qaeda) and its ranks have often comprised war veterans from Afghanistan, Pakistani and Chechnya.
 The mastermind of the Pulwama attack, Abdul Rasheed Ghazi, was also an Afghan war veteran.

 The media's attempts to whitewash Dar's motives comes across as extremely suspicious, especially when it is otherwise eager to report 'hate crimes’ and publish alarming reports every now and then.

-Swarajya and some other publications have reported extensively on how media, particularly English media, plays up religious hate crimes where Hindus are alleged perpetrators while , or even cases where Hindus are victims.
+Swarajya and some other publications have reported extensively on how media, particularly English media, plays up religious hate crimes where Hindus are alleged perpetrators while downplaying, under-reporting or even misreporting cases where Hindus are victims.

 "Our database definition clearly states that religion-based hate crimes are not crimes motivated by the perpetrator’s religious ideology but those cases where bias against the religious identity of the victim partly or wholly motivates the crime...When a terrorist attacks an army vehicle or blows up a city centre, the circumstances show that the attack was primarily against the nation and its security forces, not the religious group identity of the victims..."

-Interestingly, when the journalist and several other Twitter users that the portal was assuming the terrorist's motive while ignoring his own stated motive of killing Hindus, the portal did not reply.
+Interestingly, when the journalist and several other Twitter users pointed out that the portal was assuming the terrorist's motive while ignoring his own stated motive of killing Hindus, the portal did not reply.